survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## Measuring Impact

-As discussed in the previous chapter, generating stats is one way to measure impact. [speed-measure-webpack-plugin](https://www.npmjs.com/package/speed-measure-webpack-plugin) gives more granular information per plugin and loader so you know which take most of the time in your process.
+As discussed in the previous chapter, generating stats can be used to measure build time. [speed-measure-webpack-plugin](https://www.npmjs.com/package/speed-measure-webpack-plugin) gives more granular information per plugin and loader so you know which take most of the time in your process.

 {pagebreak}